Usman-Rafique/Usman-Rafique.github.io/_pages/about.md

 ## Recent News
+* Aug 21, 2023: glad to join RnD Lab of [Bastian Solutions](https://www.bastiansolutions.com/) (a Toyota Advanced Logistics Company) as a Senior Machine Learning Engineer.
+I will be doing research on computer vision models for robotics and automation.
 * June 5, 2023: implemented [GPT-Nano](https://github.com/Usman-Rafique/GPT-Nano), a light-weight large language model (LLM), implemented from scratch in PyTorch.
 * May 6, 2023: recognized as an [outstanding reviewer](https://cvpr2023.thecvf.com/Conferences/2023/OutstandingReviewers) for [CVPR 2023](https://cvpr2023.thecvf.com/).
 I am very pleased to be one of 232 outstanding reviewers out of a total of 7000 reviewers.
 * Jan 20, 2023: two papers accepted at [IEEE International Geoscience and Remote Sensing Symposium (IGARSS) 2023](https://2023.ieeeigarss.org/).